Northrop N-3PB Nomad: Design and development

-The Model 8-A, the export model of the Northrop Attack Bomber series had to be redesigned to meet the requirements of the Norwegian order.
+The Model 8-A, the export model of the Northrop attack bomber series had to be redesigned to meet the requirements of the Norwegian order.
 The new N-3PB was the first product of Northrop Aircraft, which had reformed in 1939 and was a low-winged cantilever monoplane fitted with twin floats.
 First intended for a lower-powered engine, the N-3PB was ultimately powered by a Wright Cyclone radial engine, of the same type specified for the Douglas 8A-5N bombers and Curtiss Hawk 75A-8s ordered by Norway at the same time, simplifying the maintenance and operation requirements for the Norwegian military aircraft fleets.

-With the Norwegian operation requirements drawn up for a coastal reconnaissance floatplane, a series of modifications were requested to the original design.
+With the Norwegian operation requirements drawn up for a coastal reconnaissance floatplane, a series of modifications was requested to the original design.
 The changes included a redesign of the float structure to accommodate either a torpedo or bomb load carried under the center fuselage to supplement five underwing bomb racks.
 Additional armament changes led to a combination of six machine guns replacing the four machine guns (two fixed forward, two flexible rear-mounted 7.9 mm)/one cannon (forward facing, fixed 20 mm) arrangement that was in the initial design.
 Provision for a rear under-fuselage gun was also made.
 Further equipment requirements including fitting a rear fuselage-mounted camera as well as changes to instruments and radio equipment.

 Before Northrop could complete any aircraft, Norway was invaded by Germany.
 The invasion and occupation of Norway necessitated that the armament of the N-3PB, originally to be installed in Norway, had to be changed.
 Initial specifications listed one Oerlikon 20 mm cannon in each wing, as well as two 7.9 mm Fabrique Nationale machine guns each in the fuselage and rear gunner stations.
 Owing to the lack of availability of the originally specified armament, Norwegian-manufactured Colt heavy machine guns were substituted with four Colt MG53A .50 cal. machine guns in the wings and two .30 cal.
 Colt MG40s mounted in dorsal and ventral positions of the gunner's rear cockpit.